wgd-modular/apple-pie-firmware/README.md

 cd apple-pie-firmware
 ```

 After opening the file with the Arduino IDE, connect your USBasp programmer to your computer and your module.
-Ensure that the ISP header is connected correctly.
+Ensure that the ISP header is connected correctly so the GND marking on both the pcb and programmer line up.

 In the Arduino IDE, select Tools > Board > Arduino Nano and set Processor to ATmega328P.
 Then, set Port to the appropriate COM port (if applicable), and set Programmer to USBasp.